Other Name: Exemestane

 - This should when pregnant.
 It may be harmful to an unborn child.
 Never use birth control items with estrogen.
 Inform your doctor to know more details.
 When you become pregnant immediately tell your doctor.

 - Breastfeeding while taking this drug is never recommended.
-Ask your doctor prior breastfeeding.
+Ask your doctor prior to breastfeeding.

 - Interactions with other drugs may change the way the medications may work or increase the risk for some serious side effects.
 Make a list of the products you are using, including herbal products, prescription or nonprescription drugs and discuss it with a doctor or a pharmacist.
 Do not begin, stop, or modify the dose of any drugs without asking the doctor's approval.